 15 Ways to Eat Great Food for Less Money

 So you like good food but don’t want to spend all your money on it?
 Me too!
-Here’s 15 ways you can eat delicious food but not break the bank.
+Here are 15 ways you can eat delicious, healthy food but not break the bank.
 Got any other ideas?
 Let me know in the comments below!

 1. Commit to making the majority of dinners at home

 Look, I am also a fan of Grubhub and eating out, but the quickest way to save money on food is to make it yourself.
-It’s also healthier because you know and control exactly what’s going into it.
-Finding a couple food blogs I loved and cooking from them weekly was a game changer.
+It’s also healthier because you know and controls exactly what’s going into it.
+Finding a couple of food blogs I loved and cooking from them weekly was a game-changer.

 2. Pack your own lunch

 Similarly, taking your own lunch to work will save you big bucks.
 Let’s assume you spend $8 to $10 a day on work lunches – that’s $160 to $200 a month.
 If you make your own lunch at home, you can make an orzo salad for as little as $3.11 per serving or a glazed chicken meal for as little as $2.53 per serving.
 If you brought in your own lunch daily at $3 per serving, you would save $100 to $140 per month or $1200 to $1680 per year.

 When you buy produce that’s in season, it’s cheaper and tastes better.
 Here’s a basic seasonal produce guide.

 Look at the store coupons, download the store app, get the Target newsletter – however you want to find the deals do it.
 Don’t buy any stuff you don’t need though just because it’s on sale.
 Make your grocery list first (#12 on this list) and then look for coupons.
 Pay attention in the store to the prices of different cuts of meat or produce and see if there’s a discount or offer you can take advantage of.

 5. Don’t buy packaged foods